 Autonomous Multi-Robots Lab.
 Delft University of Technology

-- NWO Talent Scheme VENI grant by the Netherlands Organisation for Scientific Research (NWO), 2017-2020.
+- NWO Talent Scheme VENI grant by the Netherlands Organisation for Scientific Research (NWO), "Robots among humans: safe and socially intuitive navigation", 2017-2020.

 - 3mE Cohesion funding, 2018-2019.

 - AMS strategic funding by the Amsterdam Institute for Advanced Metropolitan Solutions (AMS), 2017-2018.

 - NWO Take-Off Phase 1 grant in collaboration with Mainblades Inspection, 2018.